Sports Coach Logo Sports Coach Training Principles Fitness Components

 Risks

 LMT and many of the resulting symptoms are a natural part of the ageing process, and for many patients, this is a significant factor in their decision to seek out TRT.
-But there are a few risks that patients incur from TRT, especially if their form of LMT is due to natural ageing as opposed to a potential enforced condition like hypogonadism.
+However, there are a few risks that patients incur from TRT, especially if their form of LMT is due to natural ageing as opposed to a potentially enforced condition like hypogonadism.
 Also, if you have any pre-existing conditions you are receiving treatment for, the inclusion of TRT-related medication could exacerbate those symptoms.

 Some side effects include: